BruceAndyLee/docs/ru/smartcaptcha/concepts/validation.md

     ```JSON
     {
         "status": "failed",
         "message": "Authentication failed.
-Secret has not provided."
+Secret has not been provided."
     }
     ```